 A = Equivalent Sound Absorption area of the receiving room

-AttenuateTo reduce the level of an acoustical signal.
+AttenuateTo reduce the level of an acoustical signal (creating more absorption).

 Background noiseThe sum total of all noise generated from all direct and reflected sound sources in a space that can represent an interface to good listening and speech intelligibility.
 (Hearing impaired persons are especially victimized by background noise).